HISTORICAL BUILDINGS

 Card image cap

-Inside the tomb, niches are carved into the walls (3 on the west, 1 on the south, and 1 on the east), containing cremated urns filled with crushed human, animal, and avian bones, alongside a large urn adorned with bull- headed figurines, a jar, a lamp, bowls, and other artifacts.
-Among the findings are bronze snakehead bracelets, pottery fragments, parts of horse bridles, rivets, an iron sword, a knife, daggers, agate beads, a satyr seal depicting a griffin and a crescent moon, and a bronze chalice embellished with a ram's head, as well as three bronze belts, among other items.
+Inside the burial chamber walls there are niches, from which urns containing cremated human, animal, and bird bones were discovered, along with a large clay vessel decorated with bull-headed figurines, a jug, a lamp, bowls, and other items.
+Among the finds are bronze snake-headed bracelets, quiver fragments, parts of horse bridles, nails, an iron sword, knife, daggers, agate beads, a jet seal with the image of a griffin and a crescent, a bronze ceremonial pin decorated with a ram’s head relief, three bronze belts, and more.

-The discovered artifacts possess significant historical, cultural, and artistic value, representing one of the most opulent burials identified so far from the Kingdom of Van.
-The collection indicates that the mausoleum likely belonged to the Urartian elite.
+The discovered materials are of great historical, cultural, and artistic value.
+It is one of the richest known burials of the Kingdom of Van (Urartu).
+Based on the finds, it belonged to the Urartian elite.

-Adjacent to the tomb, an Early Bronze Age stone box burial was also discovered.
-Pottery from the early 1st millennium BC was found in the surrounding area.
-These materials are currently housed in the Erebuni Museum in Yerevan.
+Near the Biaynian tomb, an Early Bronze Age stone cist burial was also uncovered.
+Pottery dating to the beginning of the 1st millennium BC was found in the surrounding area.

 34 Arshakunyats Ave.